HebatallahTha/Secure-Pass/README.md

 ## 📂 File Structure

-- 📜 `password_manager.c` - The C source file containing the password management logic.
+- 📜 `password_manager.cpp` - The C++ source file containing the password management logic.
 - 📖 `README.md` - This file, containing details about the project.
 - 🔐 `passwords.dat` - The encrypted file where passwords are stored.